gmadhu89/Choropleth/README.md

-This project was a interactive Map visualization, with different georgraphic areas color coded differently based on the average rating of games in that region for a selected game.
+This project was a interactive Map visualization (called Choropleth), with different georgraphic areas color coded differently based on the average rating of games in that region for a selected game.

 Dropdown lists are used to select a specific game, and the visualization updates the results accordingly.